Path Selection Policy¶

 Applying policies to devices¶

 After successfully creating a policy, navigate to Inventory > Devices page in order to install the policy.
 The procedure is very similar to the way tunnels are added.
-Simply select the devices you wish to install policy on and click on the action button.
+Simply select one or multiple devices and click on the action button.

 Within the Actions menu select Install Policy.
-A new section will show a menu from where you can select the policy you have previously created.
+A new section will show a menu and from there select Path Selection.
+Finally select the that was previously created.
 After selecting policy click on the Install button.